pranay-24/eventmanager/README.md

 This app is the full stack application I am working on for managing an events.
 It is based on MERN stack.
 It has features like role based access, authentication.
-A user can view the events/tasks and an admin can create a new user/new event and assign tasks for a user.
+A user can view the events/tasks and an admin can create a new user/new event and assign tasks for a user